BSc 2nd Year Microbiology Immunity and Serology Notes Study Material

 Live vs killed vaccines

-Formaldehyde and Beta-propiolactone are usually used for inactivation of virus.
+Formaldehyde and Beta-propiolactone are usually used for the inactivation of viruses.
 These agents inactivate viral nucleic acid function.
-Generally, a small fraction of the population (approx. 1,000,000,000 particles make one dose) is inactivated far more slowly than the majority, so that the whole virus population has to be kept in contact with the inactivating agent for much longer period.
-There is a danger of destruction of immunogenicity during this period.
-Live vaccines present no such problems.
-Jonas Salk faced this type of problems when he presented first polio virus vaccine (killed) in 1953 to the public.
-Albert Sabin in 1957 could produce successful live vaccine for polio.(Immunity and Serology Notes Study Material)
+Generally, a small fraction of the population (approx. 1,000,000,000 particles make one dose) is inactivated far more slowly than the majority, so the whole virus population has to be kept in contact with the inactivating agent for a much longer period.

-A killed vaccine is injected twice to build up a sufficient immune response, since they are not able to multiply.
-Live vaccines may multiply and reach at places where infectious virus is present.(Immunity and Serology Notes Study Material)
+A killed vaccine is injected twice to build up a sufficient immune response since they are not able to multiply.
+Live vaccines may multiply and reach places where the infectious virus is present.
+(Microbiology Immunity and Serology Notes Study Material)

 Live vaccines are cheap to produce compared with killed vaccines.
 The killed vaccines are needed more in quantity.
-In multiple vaccination, killed vaccines are preferred our live ones.
+In multiple vaccinations, killed vaccines are preferred by our live ones.
 It is possible to immunize with a vaccine cocktail, that minimizes the number of injections and inconvenience.
 Results are satisfactory with multiple killed vaccines.
 Live vaccines may have problems due to mutual interference in multiplication possibly as a result of the induction of interferon.
-However, a triple live vaccine of measles, mumps and rubella viruses has been successfully used.(Microbiology Immunity and Serology Notes Study Material)
+However, a triple live vaccine of measles, mumps, and rubella viruses has been successfully used.
+(Microbiology Immunity and Serology Notes Study Material)

 New approaches to vaccines

 Vaccine manufacture is an immensely difficult process.
-The cental problem is of the safety.
+The central problem is safety.
 One must be sure that a killed vaccine contains no residual virulent particles or that a live attenuated vaccine does not revert to virulence.
 Neither can be guaranteed absolutely.
-The work is on along the following lines in search for an effective vaccine therapy.(Immunity and Serology Notes Study Material)
+The work is on along the following lines in search of effective vaccine therapy.
+(Microbiology Immunity and Serology Notes Study Material)

 1. Understanding the antigenic determinants.
 In killed vaccines (that consist of whole particles) only a selected surface structure of the virus stimulates immunity, the rest is non-immunogenic or the immune response is ineffective.
 Studies have been made to find these selected structures.
-Why then not to have a vaccine that has only these structures and not the whole particle?
-In influenza virus, for example, only four regions of the molecule are involved in building neutralizing antibody.
-A vaccine should consist solely of oligopeptides in the correct conformation.(Microbiology Immunity and Serology Notes Study Material)
+Why then not have a vaccine that has only these structures and not the whole particle?
+In the influenza virus, for example, only four regions of the molecule are involved in building neutralizing antibodies.
+A vaccine should consist solely of oligopeptides in the correct conformation.
+(Microbiology Immunity and Serology Notes Study Material)

 2. Prediction of antigenic determinants.
 Antigenic determinants are likely to be parts of the molecule which are rich in hydrophilic amino acids.
 There are computer programmes to look for hydrophilic regions.
-Hydrophilic oligopeptides are then synthesised chemically, covalently linked to a carrier molecule and used to raise antibody.(Microbiology Immunity and Serology Notes Study Material)
+Hydrophilic oligopeptides are then synthesized chemically, covalently linked to a carrier molecule, and used to raise antibodies.
+(Microbiology Immunity and Serology Notes Study Material)

 Genetically engineered vaccines

 These are also called synthetic vaccines or third-generation vaccines.
 While opting for a killed vaccine one must ensure that (i) enough material could be produced cheaply and (ii) no infectious virus survives the inactivation procedure.
 The recently developed DNA technology could identify the part of the viral genome that encoded the particular virus protein against which protective immunity (usually antibody) was directed.
-Viral DNA, or a DNA copy of the virus that had an RNA genome, can be excised and inserted into an appropriate expression vector together with control (promoter, stop and polyadenylation) signals.
-Thus we have a small part of the viral genome, by definition non-infectious, which by insertion into host cells growing on an industrial scale will produce very large amounts of protein very cheaply.
-One even need not to grow the virus in culture, a great advantage for viruses like Hepatitis B.
+Viral DNA, or a DNA copy of the virus that had an RNA genome, can be excised and inserted into an appropriate expression vector together with control (promoter, stop, and polyadenylation) signals.

 What are the plus and minus points of genetically engineered vaccines?
-Well the advantages are that they are non-infectious, their large scale production methods are available, are cheap, to produce and can use genes from non-cultivable viruses.
-At the same time the problems likely to arise are, identification of neutralisation antigen, need for proper co-and post-translational modifications of viral polypeptide, need for proper assembly of viral protein to avoid poor immunogenicity, and separation of viral protein from cell constituents.
-Genetic engineers are likely to utilise bacterial expression systems.
-However, the important human and veterinary diseases are caused by viruses of eukaryotes whose newly synthesised polypeptides undergo co-translational and post-translational modifications such as glycosylation and proteolytic cleavage which prokaryotic cells cannot accomplish, therefore we have to use eukaryotic cells.
-However, technology is well-developed for cultured cells of higher animals (including mo noclonal antibody production) and bulk culture of yeast.
-Experimental vaccines composed of influenza virus haemogglutinin, hepatitis B virus surface (S) and foot-and-mouth disease virus have been produced.
-But it has been found that genetically engineered proteins are poorly immunogenic as compared with the same antigens assembled into natural virus particles.
+Well, the advantages are that they are non-infectious, their large-scale production methods are available, are cheap, to produce, and can use genes from non-cultivable viruses.
+At the same time, the problems likely to arise are identification of neutralization antigen, need for proper co-and post-translational modifications of the viral polypeptide, need for proper assembly of viral protein to avoid poor immunogenicity, and separation of viral protein from cell constituents.
+Genetic engineers are likely to utilize bacterial expression systems.

 Genetically engineering a virus as a vaccine

-(Recombinant virus as vaccine)
+(Recombinant virus as a vaccine)

 Live vaccines evoke the most effective immunity and are the cheapest to produce but in practice are very difficult to make.
-The idea of inserting the gene for a foreign neutralisation antigen into a pre-existing live vaccine so that it is expressed naturally as the virus multiplies, is indeed attractive.
-This has already been achieved experimentally for antigens of influenza, rabies, herpes simplex type 1 and hepatitis B viruses using vaccinia virus as the live vaccine.
+The idea of inserting the gene for a foreign neutralization antigen into a pre-existing live vaccine so that it is expressed naturally as the virus multiplies is indeed attractive.
+This has already been achieved experimentally for antigens of influenza, rabies, herpes simplex type 1, and hepatitis B viruses using the vaccinia virus as the live vaccine.
 The virus is administered intradermally by scratching the skin.
-The virus multiplies at that site causing a reaction about the size of a small boil and stimulates both antibody and cell-mediated immunity to viral antigens i.e. to those viruses whose genes have been cloned to make recombinant vaccinia virus.
-Thus vaccinating with a recombinant vaccinia virus having cloned haemagglutinin gene for, say, influenza virus will protect against influenza virus antigens.

 The mechanics of producing a recombinant virus vaccine.
 There is inserted a cloned gene into a plasmid under the control of the promoter of the vaccinia thymidine kinase (TK) gene.
 Upon transfection into vaccinia virus-infected cells, recombination takes place because of the homologous TK sequences which both possess.
 The TK gene is inactivated by insertion of the plasmid which means that recombinants can be selected because they are unable to utilize (and hence be inhibited by) the DNA synthesis inhibitor bromodeoxyuridine.
-Consequently only recombinant virus produces plaques.(Immunity and Serology Study Material)
+Consequently, only recombinant virus produces plaques.
+(Microbiology Immunity and Serology Notes Study Material)

 Animals infected with recombinant vaccinia carrying genes for hepatitis B S-antigen or influenza virus haemagglutinin respond with excellent antibody and cell-mediated immune responses.
 So vaccines of this type are an exciting prospect.
-The original virus vaccine, obtained from fluid which exuded from localised intradermal infections of sheep, costs only $ 0.31 per dose compared with $ 1.00 for live polio virus vaccine or $ 100 for the current killed hepatitis B virus vaccine.
-A recombinant vaccinia virus vaccine would be produced in tissue culture and would cost about the same as the polio virus vaccine.
-We do not know yet as how effective and long lived could be anti-vaccinial immunity.
-The interesting point is that the vaccinia genome can accommodate around 25 kilobases of DNA without losing infectivity.
-This means that the recombinant virus could express 10 to 20 foreign antigens and serve as a one-off polyvalent spectrum of virus diseases.(Immunity and Serology Notes Study Material)
+The original virus vaccine, obtained from fluid exuded from localized intradermal infections of sheep, costs only $ 0.31 per dose compared with $ 1.00 for a live poliovirus vaccine or $ 100 for the currently killed hepatitis B virus vaccine.
+A recombinant vaccinia virus vaccine would be produced in tissue culture and would cost about the same as the poliovirus vaccine.

-Immunisation may be administered by injection, oral consumption, or nasal spray as currently used for some respiratory viral diseases.
+Immunization may be administered by injection, oral consumption, or nasal spray as currently used for some respiratory viral diseases.
 Booster immunization is commonly followed as a way of raising the antibody level by stimulating the memory cells to induce the secondary anamnestic response.
-Some substances called adjuvants increase the efficiency of a vaccine or toxoid by increasing the availability of the antigen in the lymphatic system.
-Common adjuvants include aluminium sulphate and aluminium hydroxide in toxoid preparations as well as mineral oils or peanut oil in viral vaccines.
+Some substances are called adjuvants to increase the efficiency of a vaccine or toxoid by increasing the availability of the antigen in the lymphatic system.
+Common adjuvants include aluminum sulphate and aluminum hydroxide in toxoid preparations as well as mineral oils or peanut oil in viral vaccines.
+(Microbiology Immunity and Serology Notes Study Material)

 [III] Naturally acquired passive immunity

 Passive immunity develops when antibodies enter the body from an outside source.
 The exposure to antibodies may be unintentional or intentional.
-When unintentional, the immunity that develops is called naturally acquired passive immunity.(Microbiology Immunity and Serology Notes Study Material)
+When unintentional, the immunity that develops is called naturally acquired passive immunity.

-Naturally acquired passive immunity, also called congenital immunity develops when antibodies pass into the fetal circulation from the mother’s blood stream via the placenta and umbilical cord.
+Naturally acquired passive immunity, also called congenital immunity develops when antibodies pass into the fetal circulation from the mother’s bloodstream via the placenta and umbilical cord.
 These antibodies, called maternal antibodies, remain with the child for about three to six months after birth.
 Certain antibodies such as measles antibodies remain for 12 to 15 months.
-Maternal antibodies are important in providing resistance to whooping cough, staphylococcal infections and viral respiratory diseases during first few months to the child.
-The predominant antibody is IgG.(Microbiology Immunity and Serology Notes)
+Maternal antibodies are important in providing resistance to whooping cough, staphylococcal infections, and viral respiratory diseases during the first few months of the child.
+The predominant antibody is IgG.
+(Microbiology Immunity and Serology Notes Study Material)

-Maternal antibodies may also pass to the newborne through the first milk or colostrums.
-In this case IgA is the predominant antibody although IgG and IgM have also been found.
-These antibodies provide resistance to diseases of respiratory and gastrointestinal tracts.(Immunity and Serology Notes)
+Maternal antibodies may also pass to the newborn through the first milk or colostrums.
+In this case, IgA is the predominant antibody although IgG and IgM have also been found.
+These antibodies provide resistance to diseases of the respiratory and gastrointestinal tracts.

 [IV] Artificially acquired passive immunity

 This arises from the intentional injection of antibody-rich serum into the circulation.
 Before the development of vaccines and antibodies, this was an important therapeutic device for disease treatment.
-This method is still used for viral diseases as Lassa fever, hepatitis, and arthropodborne encephalitis and for bacterial diseases where toxins are involved.
+This method is still used for viral diseases such as Lassa fever, hepatitis, and arthropod-borne encephalitis and for bacterial diseases where toxins are involved.
 For example, established cases of botulism, diphtheria, and tetanus are treated with serum containing the respective antitoxins.
-Since the diseases are very dangerous and fatal, no risk is taken for introduction of antigens.
-Instead already-made antibodies are introduced into blood.
-Various terms are used for the serum that renders artificially acquired passive immunity.
-Antiserum is one such term.

-Another term is hyperimmune serum which indicates that the serum has a higher-than-normal level of a particular antibody.
-If the serum is used to protect against a disease, it is called prophylactic serum, if serum is used in therapy of an established disease it is called therapeutic serum.
+Another term is a hyperimmune serum which indicates that the serum has a higher-than-normal level of a particular antibody.
+If the serum is used to protect against a disease, it is called prophylactic serum, if the serum is used in the therapy of an established disease it is called therapeutic serum.
 A common term is gamma globulin.
-Gamma globulin usually consists of a pool of sera from human donors, which should contain mixture of antibodies including those for the disease to be treated.
-In some individuals the immune system may recognise foreign serum proteins as antigens and may form antibodies against them in an allergic reaction.
-When the antibodies interact with the proteins, a series of chemical molecules called immune complexes may form, and with activation of complement, the person may develop a type of disease called serum sickness.
-This type of immunity provides substantial and immediate protection to disease, but is only a temporary measure.
-This goes off after few days.
-Examples are the serum preparations for chickenpox, hepatitis B etc.
+Gamma globulin usually consists of a pool of sera from human donors, which should contain a mixture of antibodies including those for the disease to be treated.
+In some individuals, the immune system may recognize foreign serum proteins as antigens and may form antibodies against them in an allergic reaction.

 Serological Reactions (Serology)

 Antigen-antibody reactions studied under laboratory conditions are known as serological reactions, so named because they commonly involve serum from a patient.
 In the late 1800s, serological reactions were first adapted to laboratory tests used in the diagnosis of disease.
-Abnormal level of a specific antibody in the serum of patient indicates the presence of the agent of the particular disease.
-Today, serological reactions have diagnostic and many other applications.
-For a successful reaction the antigen or antibody solutions are to be set at the concentration at which reaction is most favourable.
-The titer is the most dilute concentration of serum antibody that yields a detectable reaction with its specific antigen.(Microbiology Immunity and Serology Notes Study Material)
+An abnormal level of a specific antibody in the serum of the patient indicates the presence of the agent of the particular disease.

-Serology has become a highly sophisticated and often automated branch immunology.
+Serology has become a highly sophisticated and often automated branch of immunology.
 The serological reactions have direct application to the laboratory.
 The following are the common reactions.

 [I] Neutralisation

-This is a reaction in which antigens and antibodies neutralise each other.
+This is a reaction in which antigens and antibodies neutralize each other.
 The reaction is used to identify toxins and antitoxins, as well as viruses and viral antibodies.
 An example is the detection of botulism toxin in food.

 [II] Precipitation

 This reaction involves thousands of antigen and antibody molecules cross-linked at multiple sites to form a structure called a lattice.
 These become so large that precipitate form can be easily seen.
-Precipitation tests are performer either in fluid-fluid precipitation, or gel-gel precipitation.
-In the former the antibody and antigen solutions are layered over each other in a thin tube.
-In the latter the diffusion of antigen and antibody takes place through a semisolid gel as agarose.
-There are used the Oudin tube technique or Ouchteriony plate technique.
-In a procedure, called immunoelectrophoresis, the two techniques of electrophoresis and diffusion are combined for detection of antigens.
+Precipitation tests are performed either in fluid-fluid precipitation or gel-gel precipitation.
+In the former, the antibody and antigen solutions are layered over each other in a thin tube.
+In the latter, the diffusion of antigen and antibody takes place through a semisolid gel as agarose.

 [III] Agglutination

-In this reaction antibodies react with antigens on the surface of particulate objects and cause the objects to clump together, or agglutinate.
-These reactions were the earliest to be adapted to diagnostic laboratory.
-Widal test is used for diagnosis of typhoid fever.
-This test, developed by Georges Fernand I. Widal (French physician) in 1896, is now supplemented by more sophisticated procedures.
-A polyvalent serum (a serum containing a mixture of antibodies) is prepared.
-Passive agglutination is a modern approach in this procedure, where antigens are adsorbed onto surface of latex spheres, polystyrene particles, red blood cells, bacteria or other carriers.
-Serum antibodies are then detected by observing agglutination of the carrier particle.
-Haemagglutination is the applutination of red blood cells.
-This process is very important in the determination of blood types before transfusion process.
+A passive agglutination is a modern approach to this procedure, where antigens are adsorbed onto the surface of latex spheres, polystyrene particles, red blood cells, bacteria, or other carriers.
+Serum antibodies are then detected by observing the agglutination of the carrier particle.
+Haemagglutination is the agglutination of red blood cells.
+This process is very important in the determination of blood types before the transfusion process.
 Some viruses as those of mums at measles that agglutinate red blood cells may be detected in patients’ serum by this test.
+(Microbiology Immunity and Serology Notes Study Material)

 [IV] Flocculation